 9. Decrease 401(k) Contributions

 This is another unpopular option that would involve legal compliance research.
 But, experts say it can be done in times of severe economic struggle.
 If you’re desperate to avoid layoffs, reducing or halting 401(k) contributions could help your business stay open and keep staff on payroll.

 Many companies offer early retirement packages to their employees to reduce or reshape their staff.
 The benefit of offering early retirement, or advocating for employees to voluntarily leave, is that it will free up money to keep other staff.
 Depending on what’s included in the your offer, voluntary retirement packages could cost money up front, but it could save money over time.

-Connect with Us for Essential Staffing
+Connect with TERRA Staffing Group